Car seat safety

 - Thread the seat belt or UAS strap through the child seat as shown in the seat’s instructions.

-- Use your knee to push down on the child seat while you tighten the seat belt or UAS strap.
+- Use your hand to push down on the child seat while you tighten the seat belt or UAS strap.

 - Attach the tether strap to hold the top of the child seat in place and tighten the strap.